Living With Us

 - advise the outgoing tenant on the condition which the property is required to returned in.

 - sometimes inspect the property and advise the outgoing tenant on repairs they will be responsible for before returning keys.

-An End of Tenancy Checklist is available below for use by tenants thinking about terminating their tenancy with the Association.
+An End of Tenancy Checklist and Leaflet are available on the left for use by tenants thinking about terminating their tenancy with the Association.